Embedding Power BI Dashboards in SharePoint for Organization-Wide Access

 Performance Optimization for Embedded Reports

-Embedded reports must load quickly to maintain user engagement.
+Embedded reports need to load quickly to keep users engaged.
 A report that takes 15 seconds to render in SharePoint will be abandoned by most users.
-EPC Group's performance optimization methodology targets sub-3-second load times for embedded dashboards.
+EPC Group's performance optimization method aims for load times under 3 seconds for embedded dashboards.

 Premium vs. Pro Licensing for Embedding